Can you upload to Dropbox from an external hard drive?

 Extended reading: How to sync Dropbox to external drive

+Can Dropbox sync to an external hard drive?
 Some users need to use files in Dropbox without a network connection or want to sync Dropbox locally for other reasons.
 Let's learn how to sync Dropbox to an external drive with the following 2 easy ways.

 Way 1.
 Sync Dropbox to external hard drive with website